White Rabbit Project: A White Rabbit timing network

 After finding the link delay, this could be used in the conventional PTP algorithm to achieve a very high accuracy.

-Components of a White Rabbit network are multi-port White Rabbit Switches and single or dual-port White Rabbit nodes.
+Components of a White Rabbit network are multi-port White Rabbit Switches and single- or dual-port White Rabbit nodes.
 Both components may be added dynamically to the network.
-Cable length and other delay factors are automatically compensated by the Precision Time Protocol algorithms.
+Cable length and other delay factors are automatically compensated by Precision Time Protocol algorithms.
 Though conventional Gigabit Ethernet devices may be connected as well, only White Rabbit devices take part in network timing and synchronization.